Testing Texture Two Zero Neutrino Mass Matrices Under Current Experimental Scenario: Numerical analysis

-Using the neutrino oscillation data at 2$\sigma$ level, we find, $\Sigma_{min}=0.24eV$ for NO. Therefore, cases $B_{1}$ as well as $B_{3}$ are now ruled out for NO at 2$\sigma$ CL.
-The observation can be validated from Figs. \ref{fig1}(a) and \ref{fig4}(a), showing the correlation between $\Sigma$ and $\theta_{23}$ for cases $B_{1}$ and $B_{3}$, respectively.
-On the other hand, for IO, $\Sigma_{min}=0.22eV$, which remain excluded in the scenario of present limit on $\Sigma$.
-On the contrary, the limit remains admissible within the region of experimental bound, $\Sigma<0.23$eV [Figs. \ref{fig1}(d) and \ref{fig4}(d)].
-In Figs. \ref{fig1}(c) and \ref{fig4}(c), we have presented the correlation between $\Sigma$ and $\theta_{23}$ for cases $B_{1}$ and $B_{3}$ for IO, respectively.
-Hence cases $B_{1}$ and $B_{3}$ are ruled out for both NO and IO at 2$\sigma$ level.
+Using the 2$\sigma$ range of neutrino oscillation data [Table \ref{tab1}], we find, $\Sigma_{min}\simeq 0.24$eV, for NO. Hence, cases $B_{1}$ as well as $B_{3}$ are, now, ruled out for NO. The observation can be validated from Figs. \ref{fig1}(a) and \ref{fig2}(a), showing the correlation between $\Sigma$ and $\theta_{23}$ for cases $B_{1}$ and $B_{3}$, respectively.
+On the other hand, for IO, $\Sigma_{min} \simeq 0.22$eV, which remain excluded in the scenario of present limit on $\Sigma$.
+In Figs. \ref{fig1}(b) and \ref{fig2}(b), we have shown the correlation between $\Sigma$ and $\theta_{23}$ for cases $B_{1}$ and $B_{3}$, respectively, for IO.
+It is explicitly shown that the allowed parameter space is excluded by the present limit on $\Sigma$.
+On the contrary, the parameter space for cases $B_{1}$ and $B_{3}$, respectively, lies within the region of experimental bound, $\Sigma<0.23$eV.
+Hence cases $B_{1}$ and $B_{3}$ are now ruled out for both NO and IO at 2$\sigma$ level.

 Similarly, for cases $B_{2}$ and $B_{4}$, we have presented the expressions for $m_{1}, m_{2}$ and $m_{3}$ in the leading order of $s_{13}$ as \cite{23}